Call Now 800.843.8771

 Maui is said to be two islands.
 West Maui has Lahaina, Kaanapali, Kapalua and those spectacular resorts.
 The island’s larger portion contains the rustic Upcountry, the mammoth Haleakala crater and the Waimea resort area.
 Way to the east, the fantastic Hana area is an isolated destination unto itself.

-The Big Island is generally divided into the Hilo side – the east – and the Kona side – the west.
+The Big Island is generally divided between the Hilo side to the east and the Kona side to the west.
 But it’s far more than that.
 On the Kona side, the coast is lined with one spectacular resort after another, and farther inland is ranch country in the rural areas of Waimea and Kamuela, the majestic Mauna Kea and the world’s most powerful telescopes.
 The Hilo side is far less touristy, but that’s where you’ll find Volcanoes National Park and the amazing lava flows.

 As you can see, there’s a lot to consider beyond a choice of islands.
 The best thing to do is pick an agent from our website and begin a relationship (No obligation, of course).
 Our agents all are experts in Hawaii – have lived here and can guide you with passion and professionalism.